Many foods have been shown to help with bloating by promoting regularity, preventing fluid retention, and enhancing gut health.

 In addition to incorporating some of the foods and drinks listed above into your daily diet, several other strategies can help prevent bloating.

-For example, foods high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs) — such as beans, dairy products, and garlic — trigger digestive symptoms like gas and bloating in some people (
+- Track your food: This can help you identify whether certain foods are causing your digestive issues.
+For example, foods high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs) — such as beans, dairy products, and garlic —

 Lastly, you may also consider consulting a doctor to determine whether you have any food sensitivities or other underlying conditions that could contribute to bloating, such as IBS.